keepthrifty/keepthrifty.github.io/_posts/2017-01-30-introducing-retirement-freedom.md

     E65 = Et * (1+i)^(65-age) / (1-t) * 25

 If `R65` is greater than `E65` _and your assumptions hold true_, you already have enough set aside to cover your retirement expenses.
+Congrats - you've achieved retirement freedom for age 65 (RF65).

 Pretty awesome, right?